samooth/paydata/README.md

 #### 5. `filter`

-By default, datapay uses ALL existing UTXOs associated with an address.
+By default, Paydata uses ALL existing UTXOs associated with an address.

 But sometimes you want more fine-grained control over which UTXOs to use for a transaction.
 For example, it is critical for UTXO-based token protocols like SLP (Simple Ledger Protocol) to make sure that a UTXO containing an SLP token transaction is ONLY used for SLP transactions.
 (Otherwise your token is lost)

-For this feature, datapay uses [Bitquery](https://docs.bitdb.network/docs/query_v3) as a filter to describe the UTXOs to filter out.
+For this feature, Paydata uses [Bitquery](https://docs.bitdb.network/docs/query_v3) as a filter to describe the UTXOs to filter out.

 ```